ESLab/py-asana-digest/README.md

 ## Author

-Frank WickstrÃ¶m
+Frank Wickström
-Embedded Systems Laboratory at Ã…bo Akademi University
+Embedded Systems Laboratory at Åbo Akademi University

+### License
+GPLv3 (more info in the LICENCE file)